HR, as a whole, is an area that has lots of data, this can make a huge difference in forecasting hiring, turnover and performance management.

 Building the Dashboard

-Technical points will not be talked about in this post (if you have any technical questions feel free to contact us at [email protected] or [email protected] ) but as soon as you have chosen a software and imported all the data, one of the longest part of project begins:
+Technical points will not be talked about in this post (if you have any technical questions feel free to contact us at [email protected] or [email protected] ) but as soon as you have chosen software and imported all the data, one of the longest parts of the project begins:

 - Interpret the process based on the data.